 The handsome Perseus does solve Andromeda’s riddle, but Thetis has another foul trick up her billowy sleeve: In thirty days, Andromeda must be sacrificed to the great Kraken, an enormous sea beast or Joppa will be destroyed.

-The only way to defeat the Kraken is with the severed head of Medusa, a Gorgon with a serpent-covered head whose stare turns any creature to stone.
+The only way to defeat the giant four-handed Kraken is with the severed head of Medusa, a Gorgon with a serpent-covered head whose stare turns any creature to stone.

 But a quest to find and retrieve the Gorgon’s head would be nearly as suicidal as taking on the Kraken itself.